LivInAbsurdism/livinabsurdism.github.io/index.md

 layout: content
 ---

-# Hi, I'm Liv
+# Test

 **I'm a backend engineer who loves plants, automation, and learning.**

 I currently live in the San Juan mountains with my partner, our two dogs, and 115 plants.

 ### What I'm Currently Learning